TrystanLea/blog/pages/en/roombyroomheatloss.md

 - We do see a wide range of values and this might suggest that it could be feasible to see heat requirements +-0.6 kW or from 2.8 kW up to 4.0 kW.

 - Maximum output testing of my 5kW Ecodan during below freezing conditions suggests it should be able to maintain 4.2-4.5 kW net heat output during periods of heavy defrosting [5kW R410a Ecodan PUHZ-W50VHA2(-BS) maximum output testing](https://community.openenergymonitor.org/t/5kw-r410a-ecodan-puhz-w50vha2-bs-maximum-output-testing/24874).

+### Choosing the right design flow temperature

+Heat pump radiator systems are usually designed to operate at a design flow temperature of 45-50°C at the chosen design outside temperature, for example, -3°C. However, due to commonly overestimated heat loss calculations, the actual required design flow temperature or weather compensation curve setting is often much lower than the calculated design flow temperature.
+Consequently, systems that have had their weather compensation settings tuned after installation can often achieve higher SCOP performance results than initially expected.

+To illustrate this with our house:

+1. The radiator system I designed for our house would need to run at a design flow temperature of 52°C at the design outside temperature to deliver the overestimated heat loss of 7.5 kW.
+On paper, one might think that this design flow temperature is quite high and not conducive to cheap running costs.
+Using my [SCOP calculator](https://openenergymonitor.org/tools/SCOP.html), I estimate that my SCOP would have been 3.46 at this higher design flow temperature.

+2. With our actual heat loss of 3.3 kW, with all of the more accurate input assumptions above, this same radiator system only needs a design flow temperature of 38°C. This actual setting has provided me with a space heating SCOP of 4.2-4.3.
+This SCOP would be even higher with the latest generation of heat pumps, possibly reaching 4.7.

+3. Had I initially calculated an accurate heat loss of 3.3 kW and designed the radiator system to run at 50°C, I would have installed a smaller radiator system (or, in fact, would not have needed to upgrade the original radiator system).
+The performance of the system would have been lower, with a space heating SCOP of approximately 3.56.

+**Important: If we start conducting accurate heat loss assessments but do not reconsider the general design flow temperature rule of thumb of 45-50°C, any performance gain from a better-matched heat pump will likely be undone by higher running flow temperatures.
+For space heating SCOPs of 4.2-4.7 with an \*accurate heat loss\*, choose a design flow temperature of no higher than 38°C.**